In the guide

 Retailers should undertake a risk analysis of their business to identify weak points where underage online sales could occur, and then introduce measures to counter those risks.

-The Offensive Weapons Act 2019 has introduced new requirements for corrosive products and bladed articles where sales are made remotely (which includes online, post and telephone sales).
+The Offensive Weapons Act 2019 includes requirements for corrosive products and bladed articles where sales are made remotely (which includes online, post and telephone sales).
 The retailer must meet certain conditions if they want to rely on the defence that they took all reasonable precautions and exercised all due diligence.

 These conditions are:

-For more information on these types of product, see 'Knives, other bladed items and corrosive substances'.
+For more information on these types of products, see 'Knives, other bladed items and corrosive substances'.

 Retailers should take positive steps to verify the age of the purchaser when selling age-restricted products.
 The following are examples that are unlikely to be enough to satisfy the requirements of taking all reasonable precautions and exercising all due diligence:

-• only accepting payment by credit card.
-Credit cards are not available to under 18s but certain debit and prepaid cards are.
-Your payment systems are unlikely to be able to differentiate between the different types of card so it is essential that you have additional age verification in place
+- only accepting payment by credit card.
+Credit cards are not available to under 18s, but certain debit and prepaid cards are.
+Your payment systems are unlikely to be able to differentiate between the different types of cards, so it is essential that you have additional age verification in place

 Young people will seek to challenge conventions and test boundaries.
-In the case of online sales, young people could potentially evade the stringent proof-of-age checks that are required on the high street unless retailers make positive checks.
+In the case of online sales, if retailers do not make positive checks, young people could potentially evade the stringent proof-of-age checks that are required on the high street.

 The following is a guide to possible steps and precautions that retailers could adopt to assist with age verification.
 However, it should be noted that these may not be suitable for some situations and retailers will need to assess what steps are suitable and appropriate to their individual circumstances.
 Retailers may be able to develop other methods of age verification.